Learn About Home Energy Audits

 When a home energy assessment is completed by a professional in your home, he or she analyzes several elements related to the energy efficiency and functionality of your space and systems.
 Depending on the type of audit you have asked for, the professional may be done with the assessment in an hour or the process may take several hours and require special equipment.

 If you asked one of your local energy audit companies for a simple energy audit of your home, the professional may have just conducted an assessment to conclude your Home Energy Score.
 This rating helps you to better understand how your home is currently functioning and if it is maintaining energy efficiency.
 If your Home Energy Score is low, you should consider making improvements to your heating and cooling systems, insulation or windows and doors.
 For example, making improvements to certain appliances or home structures can improve energy efficiency in summer and winter months when you typically use the most energy.

 Although this simple assessment does not take long to complete, the professional will also provide you with suggestions on how to improve your Home Energy Score.
 These improvements can be small and inexpensive changes or may be large expenses, such as installing a new cooling system.
-If you get a commercial energy audit and still need energy assistance, download and review our detailed online guide to LIHEAP.
+If you get a commercial energy audit and still need energy assistance, download and review our free online guide to LIHEAP.

 A comprehensive energy audit checklist is used by a professional when he or she completes a thorough assessment of your home.
 Special equipment, such as infrared cameras and blower doors, are used by the professional auditor when conducting this assessment and a more thorough report is provided to you upon its completion.
 With this inspection, you can better understand: